alexwlchan/alexwlchan.net/src/_drafts/managing-albums-in-photos.md

 There are 25760 items in your Photos library
 ```

-Now let's make it dance!
+Now let's put it to work!

 [PhotoKit]: https://developer.apple.com/documentation/photokit